 Matt has gained first-hand knowledge of South Plains severe weather as a trained storm spotter.
 In June 2005, on his first storm chase, he saw several tornadoes across the eastern FOX34 viewing area.
 Since then he's covered just about every kind of weather here, from tornadoes and massive hail to dust storms, extreme heat, ice storms, blizzards and plenty of beautiful, sunny days.
 He's a true weather nerd, following the weather, its technology, research and anything else connected both while at "work" and away.

 Matt is a member of Young Professionals of Lubbock, the Texas Tech Alumni Association and National Weather Association.
-He serves as board president of Big Brothers Big Sisters of Lubbock; and as member of the National Weather Service's local chapter of the Storm Ready program.
+He serves as a board member and past president of Big Brothers Big Sisters of Lubbock; and as member of the National Weather Service's local chapter of the Storm Ready program.
 He volunteers for the Lubbock Area United Way as a loaned executive, helping local businesses run annual campaigns.
-In 2016 the Lubbock Chamber of Commerce recognized Matt as part of its 20 under 40 class.
-He's a current member of the Chamber's Leadership Lubbock class.
+In 2016 the Lubbock Chamber of Commerce recognized Matt as part of its 20 Under 40 class.
+He's a 2017 graduate of the Chamber's Leadership Lubbock program.

-The favorite part of his job is visiting with students about the weather, either at the station or in their classroom.
+He enjoys visiting with students about weather, either at the station or in their classroom.
 Matt is a life-long Texan, previously living in San Antonio and neighboring town La Vernia.

 He married wife Taylor in 2010.
 They've rescued two pets, cat Maeby and dog Harry.
 Arrested Development fans will understand the cat's name.